kapiljain14/Data-Generator-Python/README.md

 ## Benifits
 - This Application is really useful for those who want to play with data without touching the actual/production data.
-- This Application or utility helpful in generating any kind of data like csv,json,xml.
+- This Application or utility helpful in generating any kind of dummy data like csv,json,xml.
 - We can prepare test data set using this application, which helpful in development/testing phase.
 - This application is modularize you can extend as per your need.